-Lakeview Elementary technology records indicate that the hardware availability during the 2003-2004 school year provided a ratio of one computer to 20 students.
-It also indicates that the 2003-2004 school year software collection readily available for students to utilize to reinforce previously taught skills and intervene deficiencies was limited to FCAT Explorer and Riverdeep (District licenses provided in a web based format).
-Records indicate that the infrastructure at the school prior to the 2004-2005 school year was an analog system running at 100 mega bytes.
+Lakeview Elementary technology records indicate that the hardware availability during the 2005-2006 school year provided a ratio of one computer to 20 students.
+It also indicates that the 2005-2006 school year software collection readily available for students to utilize to reinforce previously taught skills and intervene deficiencies was limited to FCAT Explorer and Riverdeep (District licenses provided in a web based format).
+Records indicate that the infrastructure at the school prior to the 2005-2006 school year was an analog system running at 100 mega bytes.
 Staff surveys indicate that 35 percent of the teachers attended a professional development activity related to the incorporation of technology into the daily curriculum.
+Reading Plus records indicate that 60 percent of students in grades two through five had a minimum of 40 hours during the 2005-2006 school year.

-Given instruction with an emphasis on the use of technology in education, all students will augment their usage of the Reading Plus Program as evidenced by 80 percent of students in grades 2 through 5 having a minimum of 50 hours of usage for the 2005-2006 school year.
+Given instruction with an emphasis on the use of technology in education, all students will augment their usage of the Reading Plus Program as evidenced by 80 percent of students in grades 2 through 5 having a minimum of 50 hours of usage for the 2006-2007 school year.